1982–83 Inter Milan season

-During the 1982–83 season Football Club Internazionale Milano competed in Serie A, Coppa Italia and UEFA Cup Winners' Cup.
+During the 1982–83 season Inter Milan competed in Serie A, Coppa Italia and UEFA Cup Winners' Cup.

 Summary

 During the summer in his 14th campaign as chairman, Fraizzoli appointed a new manager Rino Marchesi replacing Bersellini after 5 seasons with the club.
-The defensive line of the team was reinforced with defender Fulvio Collovati a 1982 FIFA World Cup champion player in exchange with A.C.
-Milan for three players Pasinato, Canuti and Serena.
+The defensive line of the team was reinforced with defender Fulvio Collovati a 1982 FIFA World Cup champion player in exchange with AC Milan for three players Pasinato, Canuti and Serena.
 Also, the President transferred out Prohaska to Roma.
 The club discarded the transfer in of Platini despite a pre-agreement signed with the French midfielder in February 1978 then, he was transferred in by Juventus, instead Inter chose to buy Hansi Müller from VfB Stuttgart and Juary from Avellino.
 During the campaign future club legend Zenga arrived to the squad, along with Massimo Pellegrini who made his debut on 12 December 1982, being the second youngest player ever lining-up in field for Inter after Edgardo Rebosio.

 Newly arrived Brazilian Forward Juary, along manager Rino Marchesi (left) and Altobelli (right).

 The team advanced to the UEFA Cup Winner's Cup quarterfinals stage only to be defeated by Real Madrid.
 Meanwhile, in the league, the squad finishes in third position several points behind Roma and Juventus.
 Also, in Coppa the club was eliminated in the semifinals by Juventus.